-- A. Matches consist of two rounds in U14, U16 and U18. - a.
-Preliminary - 2 minutes per round - b.
-Finals - 3 minutes per round - B. There is a 1-minute break between rounds for U14, U16 and U18 - C. In the case of a draw, overtime is conducted. - D. Overtime is 1 minute per round for U14, U16 and U18. - E. Each athlete is allowed a cumulative total of no more than 3 minutes of medical time throughout the entire match.
+- a) Matches consist of two rounds. - b) Preliminary matches: 3 minutes per round. - c) Finals: 5 minutes per round. - d) There is a 1-minute break between rounds. - e) In the case of a draw, overtime is conducted. - f) Overtime lasts for 1 minute. - g) Each athlete is allowed a cumulative total of no more than 3 minutes of medical time throughout the entire match.